rebelancap/Quake3-iOS/README.md

 &nbsp;

 Background: I could not get @tomkidd's port to work with any of my controllers: Backbone Pro, Gamesir G8, any bluetooth controllers, etc. I know very little about coding, so Claude is to thank for most of this.
-Slowly vibe coded in MFi Controller support, mod support, file management support (for `.cfg` files, mods, etc), background handling (stop rendering and flush for more stability/battery life), virtual keyboard & mouse support, etc. More ideas of mine to come, like iOS shortcuts to launch mods directly, maybe a virtual right joystick for those without controllers, etc.
+Slowly vibe coded in MFi Controller support, mod support, file management support (for `.cfg` files, mods, etc), background handling (stop rendering and flush for more stability/battery life), virtual keyboard & mouse support, hiding on-screen controls when controller is connected, etc. More ideas of mine to come, like iOS shortcuts to launch mods directly, maybe a virtual right joystick for those without controllers, etc.

 ## Instructions